 The number of images taken and delivered will vary with the event.
 A few more samples from 2015.

 San Antonio has 5 major event venues.
 The HB Gonzales Convention Center located next door to the Grand Hyatt.
 Not to be confused with the Riverwalk Hyatt a block away.
-Being downtown you are close to restaurants and other tourist attractions.
 Across the street is the Marriott River Center overlooking the San Antonio river.
 Next, you have the Hill Country Hyatt with several brand new meeting rooms.
 The lighting packages are amazing if you have the budget for them.
-The Hill Country Resort is next door to Seaworld and about a $25.00 Uber ride to downtown.
-On the other side of town, you have the JW Marriott.
+The Hill Country Resort is next door to Seaworld and about 20 minute drive from downtown.
+On the other side of town you have the JW Marriott.
 It is very busy with conventions and trade shows.
-The JW Marriott is about a $10.00 Uber ride from Loop 1604 which is the place to be for a variety of restaurants and about a $30.00 ride downtown, assuming you are not in rush hour traffic.
+The JW Marriott is about a 30 minute drive from downtown.
 Of course, San Antonio has many other locations for events but these are the 5 I book jobs at the most.
-Lucky for me using Uber, it is only a $5.00 ride from my studio location to downtown which makes high parking rates a nonissue.
-In the past during peak season I have paid as much as $45.00 for parking.
-Now you understand why some of the low bid guys don’t show up for 1-hour sessions.

 The first event images shown from the SAHCC Gala were taken at the Grand Hyatt.
 The next event shown above was held in the HB Gonzales Convention Center.
 The event shown below was held at the Hyatt Hill Country Resort.